Together Energy Goes Bust: What Next?

 I’m not happy with my new supplier.
 Can I switch?

 Once the switch has been finalised, you’re free to shop around for another supplier without having to pay any exit fees or penalties.
-Here at Selectra, we work together with a panel of top energy suppliers including British Gas, EDF and People’s Energy.
+Here at Selectra, we work together with a panel of top energy suppliers including British Gas and EDF.
 Speak to an energy expert on 020 3936 0059 or get a free callback and discover our best deals now.

 Has my energy supplier gone bust?